You are here

 Which types of editorial projects can be submitted?

-The Tom Fairley Award is not a career achievement award—it is for a single project.
+The Tom Fairley Award is not a career achievement award—it is for a single project that required the editor to use a broad range of editorial skills.
 Any type of written project, including an author's self-published work, is eligible: for example, a book, magazine or journal, government or corporate report, software documentation or web material.

 For magazines, journals and reports, a single project could be a series of articles, a special edition or a report that garnered a lot of public and media attention.
 For web material, a single project could be a major overhaul of a website.